06 February 2023

 What is the charter of aged care rights

-The Australian Government created the Charter of Aged Care Rights that outlines your right to access quality care while receiving residential care, home care or other aged care services.
+The Australian Government introduced the Charter of Aged Care Rights, which specifies your entitlement to quality care while utilising residential care, home care or other aged care services.

 They include your right to: